MitziReese04/MotorPHPayroll/Readme.md

 Uses a for loop and char analysis to parse CSV data manually.
 Unlike a simple split(","), this custom method uses a logic loop to handle CSV files where data (like names or addresses) might contain commas inside quotation marks.

-9. **fullName** - helper for combining first and last name, if statement.
+7. **fullName** - helper for combining first and last name, if statement.

-10. **handlePayrollStaffFlow** - manages the primary navigation menu for Payroll Staff, providing options to enter the payroll processing section or exit the system.
+8. **handlePayrollStaffFlow** - manages the primary navigation menu for Payroll Staff, providing options to enter the payroll processing section or exit the system.
 Control flow switch/if

-11. **processPayrollMenu** - A sub-menu for staff that allows for the selection of either "One employee" or "All employees" when generating payroll reports.
+9. **processPayrollMenu** - A sub-menu for staff that allows for the selection of either "One employee" or "All employees" when generating payroll reports.
 If one employee is chosen, all the payroll history shall show up.
 If All employees are chosen, user may chose a month to generate payroll reports.
 Nested control flow.
 Infinite while loop that runs until user selects 3 to break, and standrdard for loop for fixed count of 6-12 for months.

+10. **processPayroll** -  reads the entire employee.csv file and automatically runs the calculatePayrollto identify if it is for specific employee or all employees which will then trigger the payroll calculation.

+11. **findWorkingPeriods** - scans the attendance.csv file to return the month-year combination.

 12. **monthName** - utility that helps convert numeric month inputs (e.g., "06") into their corresponding names (e.g., "June").
 Uses switch expression
 private static String monthName(String monthStr) {
         int month = Integer.parseInt(monthStr);
         return switch (month) {

-13. **processAll** -  reads the entire employee.csv file and automatically runs the calculatePayroll function for every active record for the chosen month.

-14. **calculateShift** - Determines the total hours worked for a single day.
+13. **calculateShift** - Determines the total hours worked for a single day.
 It applies the 8:10 AM grace period, sets a 5:00 PM logout limit, and subtracts 1 hour for lunch.
 Time and operators
 LocalTime for grace period

-15. **hoursWorked** - scans the attendance.csv file for a specific ID and month, filters through thousands of rows of attendance logs to find specific dates for a specific person

-16. **findAttendancedata** - dynamic container that holds multiple records for one ID.
+14. **findAttendancedata** - dynamic container that holds multiple records for one ID.
 This is a collection of group of data points.

-17. **hourlyRate** - helper for try-catch block to prevent data entry errors.
+15. **hourlyRate** - helper for try-catch block to prevent data entry errors.

-18. **computeSSS** - determines the SSS contribution by matching the monthly gross income against the official Philippine SSS contribution brackets.
+16. **computeSSS** - determines the SSS contribution by matching the monthly gross income against the official Philippine SSS contribution brackets.

-19. **computePhilHealth** - calculates the PhilHealth premium based on a 3% rate, then returns the 50% employee share.
+17. **computePhilHealth** - calculates the PhilHealth premium based on a 3% rate, then returns the 50% employee share.
 Arithmetic operators to calculate the salary and rate; then divide the 50/50 share

-20. **computePagIBIG** - calculates the Pag-IBIG contribution (1% or 2%) based on the salary amount Logic operators
+18. **computePagIBIG** - calculates the Pag-IBIG contribution (1% or 2%) based on the salary amount Logic operators

-21. **calculateWithholdingTax** - applies the BIR graduated tax table to the taxable income (Gross minus SSS, PhilHealth, and Pag-IBIG) to calculate the monthly withholding tax.
+19. **calculateWithholdingTax** - applies the BIR graduated tax table to the taxable income (Gross minus SSS, PhilHealth, and Pag-IBIG) to calculate the monthly withholding tax.
 Used nested arithmetic and conditions

-22. **calculatePayroll** -  core logic method.
+20. **calculatePayroll** -  core logic method.
 It calculates the bi-monthly gross, applies all government deductions, and prints a detailed payslip to the console.
 .replace(",", "") and Double.parseDouble to clean and convert text into math-ready numbers.

-23. **System.exit(0)**- the termination command used throughout the program to safely close the application when the user chooses to exit.
+21. **System exit** - (return or scanner.close) the termination command used throughout the program to safely close the application when the user chooses to exit.

 Syllabus Covered
 Variables & Operators: For salary arithmetic and tax tiering.
 Control Structures: switch expressions for months and if-else for tax brackets.
 Methods: Modularized logic for clean, reusable code.
 File Handling: Used BufferedReader and FileReader implementation.
 Java Time API: LocalTime and DateTimeFormatter for precise attendance tracking.
+ArrayList.
+Wrapper Classes.

 Notes
 The CSV files are located in the resources/ folder.